sjaubain/OSM-Parser/README.md

 ### Requirements
 * Java set up on your machine
-* Osmosis installed (follow instruction in official site)
+* Osmosis installed (follow instruction on official site)

 Since JavaFX components don't come with Java development kit after version 8, it is strongly recommended to use version 8.
 If you are using a later version, you can temporarily downgrade it to 1.8.
 Otherwise, you will have to install JavaFX separately and set up your environment correctly.